-We understand that there are services (such as maternity) that some of our members won’t need but still have the peace of mind that they are covered for unexpected or specific health needs.
-That’s why we provide a range of covers to suit all budgets and life circumstances – from our comprehensive Gold hospital cover through to Bronze, covering the most common hospital treatments.
+We understand that there are services that some of our members won’t need but still have the peace of mind that they are covered for unexpected or specific health needs.
+That’s why we provide a range of covers to suit all budgets and life circumstances – from our comprehensive Silver Plus hospital cover through to Bronze, covering the most common hospital treatments.

 If you would like to review your cover to ensure you are on the best product suited to your needs, please call us on 1300 362 144 (Mon–Fri: 8.30am–6pm, AEST/AEDT) to complete a cover review.